 The Bodhisatta was once a lion.
-One day a hare living in the same forest as the Bodhisatta thought, “If this earth should break up, where shall I go?”
-And at that exact moment a bael fruit fell out of a tree onto a palm leaf.
-The sudden loud noise made the hare imagine the earth was collapsing and he took off running as fast as he could without even looking behind him.
+One day a hare living in the same forest as the Bodhisatta thought, “If this earth should break up, where will I go?”
+And at that exact moment, a bael fruit fell out of a tree onto a palm leaf.
+The sudden loud noise made the hare imagine the earth was collapsing, and he took off running as fast as he could without even looking behind him.
 Another hare saw him running and joined in, asking what caused his panic.
 He answered that the earth was breaking up, so the second hare, also not looking back, kept going.
-Soon a hundred thousand hares and other animals also heard the news and united into a massive stampede.
+Soon a hundred thousand animals also heard the news and united into a massive stampede.

 In the Lifetime of the Buddha

-One morning some of the Buddha’s disciples saw some false ascetics lying on beds of thorns and doing other similar sufferings.
+One morning, some of the Buddha’s disciples saw false ascetics lying on beds of thorns and undergoing other similar sufferings.
 After they returned to the monastery, the disciples asked the Buddha whether any good came from doing these things.
 The Buddha answered that there was no benefit at all; it was just like the noise that the hare heard.
-They did not understand the reference, so he told them this story to explain.
+They did not understand the reference, so he told them this story to explain it.

 The Buddha did not identify any earlier births other than his own.